-That’s the big question everyone has.
-I believe in Infusio.
-I believe that Phillip Battiade is a genius who is truly working on hacking the body and healing Lyme.
+That's the big question everyone has.
+I believe in Infusio and that Phillip Battiade is a genius who is working on hacking the body and healing Lyme.
 I believe that everyone at Infusio is sincere and wants to help people.
 Patients who have gone to Infusio have good things to report.
 People are getting their lives back.
-At the moment, I can’t tell you if it’s worth it.
-I don’t feel much better after the first week and I might not know if it works for a long time.
-To be honest, if you feel better during the first two weeks it’s because you’re getting pumped with IVs, vitamins, aminos, ozone, and detoxing.
-Those are all great things, but they’re short term fixes.
+At the moment, I can't tell you if it's worth it.
+I don't feel much better after the first week and I might not know if it works for a long time.
+To be honest, if you feel better during the first two weeks it's because you're getting pumped with IVs, vitamins, aminos, ozone, and detoxing.
+Those are all great things, but they're short-term fixes.
 The stem cells will repair the damage Lyme has caused, and that will take time.
 There does seem to be a great deal of faith involved here.
 I am, by nature, a skeptical and cautious person.
-I want to believe.
-I want to get better and if the majority of people leaving Infusio feel better, so will I.
+I want to get better and if most people leaving Infusio feel better, so will I.

 Final Notes for the Week

 At the end of my journey, I will compose a list of helpful tips to aid those coming to Infusio Beverly Hills.
 I wish the facility was a soothing environment, but I will have to renegotiate my own feelings and come up with my own solutions to get through it.
 I expect now that the Slumber Party is gone, things will be a little quieter.
 I hope so.
 On Saturday morning, I noticed a slight increase in energy and cognition.
 I felt compelled to organize my make-up counter in my bathroom and did about 10 minutes of light work - which is a lot more than I've done in a year or more.
 That's something.
 I didn't finish organizing though.
 Maybe I will later.
 My hands are still shaky and my digestion hasn't changed at all.
 While energy has increased some, I'm still tired.